Navigated to

 Whether it's a weekend, day or night, all students have access to the school premises.
 Key equipment within the facilities include 3D-printers, laser cutters, milling machines, painting rooms and much more.
 The cutting-edge digital infrastructure with multiple computer labs and studios allow students to master 3D-modelling, digital sketching, electronic prototyping and programming.

-In her project Anjuli Acharya explores how sensor-based playthings can help children reconnect with nature.
+Anjuli Acharya’s grad project explores sensor-based playthings that help children reconnect with nature.

 Courses within the programme